sqlighter/sqlighter/docs/progress.md

 11/01 parser for biomarker ranges and values
-13/01 complete parsing of biomarker name, value, units and range 14/01 refactoring, adding tests for complete reports
+13/01 complete parsing of biomarker name, value, units and range 14/01 refactoring, adding tests for complete reports 17/01 finalized format for reports, biomarkers, ranges, more testing